- How the SAFE-T Act Changed Pretrial Release in Illinois

 If you need help with a detention hearing or criminal charge, a criminal defense attorney in Springfield IL can review the case and protect your rights from the start.

 If someone was arrested and needs immediate guidance, read our guide on what to do after being arrested in Springfield IL.
-If you’re facing DUI charges, learn about the consequences of refusing a breathalyzer test.
+If this is the first arrest in your family, read what a criminal defense lawyer wants you to know after a first arrest.

 Common Questions About Illinois SAFE-T Act Hearings